 This reminds me of a scene in the film when a distinction is made between true Buddhism and what you refer to in your writing as “institutional Buddhist muck.”
 So is that kind of the idea here?
 The difference between people who are just reading about Buddhism and aren’t actually practicing, and those who are?

 Brad: I mean, there are Buddhist institutions and they exist for a certain purpose, and they’re supposed to foster a practice.
 And, occasionally, they get much more interested in preserving the institution itself and lose sight of the reason they exist in the first place.
 They want to keep their buildings, titles, institutional power, positions, and rank within the institution.
 That’s what I’m talking about with institutions.
-Nishijima would talk about “true Buddhism,” so I started using that more than I use it now.1 Because I realize it sounds weird, I try to avoid saying it anymore.
+Nishijima would talk about “true Buddhism,” so I started using that more than I use it now. ((Brad studied under Gudo Nishijima Roshi while living in Japan.))
+Because I realize it sounds weird, I try to avoid saying it anymore.
 But, “true Buddhism” would be Buddhism that’s involved in practicing Buddhism rather than just talking about it or using it as a kind of lifestyle enhancement thing.
 It’s actual practice by actual people.
 There’s not much more to it than that.

 Do you think the institutional element also has something to do with social identity and being able to be part of something?